Crypto Pump and Dumps: How To Spot & Avoid Them

 • Do your own research.
 Never just rely on one source of information, or what a crypto “expert” tells you about a coin.
 Research the project developer’s background, and assess its tokenomics on CoinMarketCap (or an alternative).

 • Avoid FOMO.
-Pump and dump schemes rely on tricking inexperienced investors to buy into a coin due to emotion.
+Pump and dump schemes rely on tricking inexperienced investors into buying into a coin due to emotion.
 Feeling the fear of missing out while a coin is rushing upwards is common – and is exactly what the scam is exploiting.
-By avoiding FOMO, investors won’t have to worry about falling for pump and dump schemes.
+By avoiding FOMO, investors won’t have to worry about falling for pump-and-dump schemes.

 • Use reputable exchanges.
-This is more common for rug pulls, but can apply to pump and dump schemes too.
+This is more common for rug pulls but can also apply to pump-and-dump schemes.
 Certain fake project developers will require new investors to trade their coins on a specific DEX.
-This can lead to a “lock-in period”, where token holders outside of the scammers cannot react to the asset’s inevitable fall in price.
+This can lead to a “lock-in period,” during which token holders outside of the scammers cannot react to the asset’s inevitable fall in price.

 • Avoid thinly traded cryptocurrencies.
 Cryptocurrency tokens with low trading volume are much more susceptible to price manipulation than those that are constantly traded.